How to Install or Upgrade Planning Analytics for Excel (PAX/PAfE) Add-in v2.0.65+

 What is Planning Analytics for Excel (PAX/PAfE)?

-PAX is the Excel add-in that provides access to TM1 cubes.
-With it, you can do ad-hoc exploration, create quick reports, create unlimited length reports and highly customised reports.
+Planning Analytics for Excel (PAX – also sometimes known as PAfE) is the Excel add-in that provides access to TM1 cubes.
+With it, you can do ad-hoc explorations, create quick reports, universal reports, create unlimited length dynamic reports and highly customised reports.
 It replaces the old TM1 Perspectives add-in.

 What is the PAX/PAfE Add-in?